maabed/karak-dashboard-docs/source/index.html.md

 UI Elements are a very important utility to use in your website and they are very useful and give a very nice addition to any website.

-In Blue Dashboard we gathered a set of elements that you will find useful and very easy to use.
+In Karak Dashboard we gathered a set of elements that you will find useful and very easy to use.

 ## Notifications

-You can use Blue Dashboard notifications in your website very easily all you have to do is include the blue dashboard styles file and :
+You can use Karak Dashboard notifications in your website very easily all you have to do is include the Karak dashboard styles file and :

 - Choose which of the listed libraries you wish to use. <br>